mschottdorf/tutorial/README.md

 1. Sphinx to generate documentation from code + text
 1. How to run unit tests with pytest locally.
 1. How to run them on github with circle.ci

+# Who worked on this tutorial
+Julie and Manuel